vatesfr/xen-orchestra/docs/incremental_replication.md

 **If you can't transfer the first backup through your network because it's too large**, you can make a seed locally.
 In order to do this, follow this procedure (until we make it accessible directly in XO).

 :::tip
 This is **only** if you need to make the initial copy without making the whole transfer through your network.
 Otherwise, **you don't need this**.
-These instructions are for Backup-NG jobs, and will not work to seed a legacy backup job.
-Please migrate any legacy jobs to Backup-NG!
 :::

 ### Job creation

 Create the Incremental Replication backup job, and leave it disabled for now.
-On the main Backup-NG page, copy the job's `backupJobId` by hovering to the left of the shortened ID and clicking the copy to clipboard button:
+On the main Backup page, copy the job's `backupJobId` by hovering to the left of the shortened ID and clicking the copy to clipboard button:

 ![](./assets/cr-seed-1.png)